tobert/lnxns/README.md

 This is brand-new software.
 I've tested it minimally before pushing to Github.
 Do not expect signatures and layout to be consistent until this note disappears.

+Currently(2013-02-19), nschroot seems to work fine as root.
+Cgroups aren't there yet, but I should have a workable API soon.

 ## Requirements

 Linux >= 2.6.24 with: